Change to Self Assessment Threshold: Are you affected?

 Impact on 2022-23 Tax Returns

-It’s important to note that if you’re submitting a Self-Assessment tax return for the 2022-23 period, the earlier threshold of £100,000 still applies.
-However, taxpayers who have a reported income ranging between £100,000 and £150,000, and do not fit any other Self-Assessment criteria, can expect an “exit letter” from HMRC.
-Receiving this letter signifies that you won’t be required to file an annual Self-Assessment tax return, granted you meet the set qualifications.
+It’s important to note that if you’re submitting a Self-Assessment tax return for the 2022–23 period, the earlier threshold of £100,000 still applies.
+However, contractors and professionals working in the technology sector with reported income between £100,000 and £150,000 who do not meet other Self-Assessment criteria may receive an “exit letter” from HMRC.

 Criteria for 2023-24 and Beyond